 The last full day of our Southern Caribbean cruise was spent on the island of St. Thomas, with the ship docking in the city of Charlotte Amalie.
 St. Thomas is one of the three U.S. Virgin Islands (along with St. John and St. Croix) and is a very popular tourist destination.
-There are usually multiple cruise ships in port on any given day.
+Multiple cruise ships are typically in port on any given day.

 With the multitude of tourists present in St. Thomas, it can be hard to find a quiet slice of paradise to enjoy.
 However, we spent our morning at the gorgeous Lindquist Beach (also known as Smith Bay Park), and I was both surprised and happy to find only about 15 other people there with us.
 It was not crowded at all, and I instantly fell in love with the spectacular beauty of Lindquist.
 From the expanse of white sand to the many shades of calm, turquoise water, this was the quintessential Caribbean beach I had been waiting for!